symfony/symfony-docs/cookbook/controller/error_pages.rst

 inside the core ``TwigBundle``, determines which error template to display and the status code that should be set for the given exception.

+Error pages can be customized in two different ways, depending on how much control you need:

+1. Customize the error templates of the different error pages (explained below);

+2. Replace the default exception controller ``TwigBundle::Exception:show`` with your own controller and handle it however you want (see :ref:`exception_controller in the Twig reference<config-twig-exception-controller>`);

 .. tip::

     The customization of exception handling is actually much more powerful